An Online Program to Enhance Your Musicianship and Teaching Skills

 Complete the form to learn more about this program.

-Take Music Education to the Next Level
+Take Music Education to the Next Level with an Online Master’s Degree in Music

-Improve your musicianship and leadership skills with the online Master of Music Education program from Lindenwood University.
+Improve your music and leadership skills with the online Master of Music Education program from Lindenwood University.
 This program allows current K–12 music educators and other music instructors to build on their knowledge and improve their instructional skills.

 This program does not lead to teaching licensure.

-Our online master’s in music education program helps you turn your musicianship and teaching skills up to 11.
+Our online master’s degree in music education helps you turn your musicianship and teaching skills up to 11.
 The 33-credit-hour program explores advanced topics in music education, including conducting and literature, contemporary issues, and learning behaviors.

 In addition, you will have the option to complete either a thesis or an applied research project.Explore Curriculum